John Corigliano: 1964–1987

-Corigliano first came to prominence in 1964 at the age of 26 when his Sonata for Violin and Piano (1963) was the only winner of the chamber-music competition of the Spoleto Festival in Italy.
+Corigliano first came to prominence in 1964 at age 26, when his Sonata for Violin and Piano (1963) was the only winner of the chamber-music competition of the Spoleto Festival in Italy.
 In 1970, Corigliano teamed up with David Hess to create The Naked Carmen.
-In a recent communication with David Hess, Hess acknowledged that The Naked Carmen was originally conceived by Corigliano and himself as a way to update the most popular opera of our time (Carmen).
-Mercury Records wanted the classical and popular divisions to work together and after a meeting with Joe Bott, Scott Mampe and Bob Reno, it was decided to proceed with the project.
-In Hess's own words, the project was "a collective decision".
+Hess has said that he and Corigliano originally conceived The Naked Carmen as a way to update the most popular opera of our time, Carmen.
+Mercury Records wanted the classical and popular divisions to work together and after a meeting with Joe Bott, Scott Mampe, and Bob Reno, it was decided to proceed with the project.
+In Hess's words, the project was "a collective decision".

-After he was awarded a Guggenheim Fellowship, Corigliano began teaching at the Manhattan School of Music and became a music faculty member at Lehman College.
+After he was awarded a Guggenheim Fellowship, Corigliano began teaching at the Manhattan School of Music and became a faculty member at Lehman College.
 He credits his first two concerti for solo wind for both changing his art and his career.
 It was during the composition of his Oboe Concerto (1975) and especially his Clarinet Concerto (1977) that he first used an "architectural" method of composing.

-In 1974, he wrote his first film score for the documentary A Williamsburg Sampler.
-He later wrote the score for Altered States (1980) for which he was nominated for the Academy Award for Best Original Score.
-The award-winning score for Revolution (1985), his third film, is one of Corigliano's most impressive creations, although it is less known, as it was never released in any recorded format; it has existed in a bootleg form until Varèse Sarabande officially released the score for a limited time in December 2009 through their CD club, and then as a regular release in 2010.
-Corigliano later used portions of the score in his first symphony.
+In 1974, he wrote his first film score, for the documentary A Williamsburg Sampler.
+He wrote the score for Altered States (1980), for which he was nominated for the Academy Award for Best Original Score.
+The award-winning score for Revolution (1985), his third film, is less known, as it was long unreleased in any recorded format; it existed only in a bootlegs until Varèse Sarabande released the score for a limited time in 2009 through its CD club, and then as a regular release in 2010.
+Corigliano used parts of the score in his first symphony.

-He composed for flutist James Galway his third wind concerto, titled Pied Piper Fantasy, which premiered with the Los Angeles Philharmonic (1982).
+Corigliano composed for flutist James Galway his third wind concerto, Pied Piper Fantasy, which premiered with the Los Angeles Philharmonic (1982).
 In 1984, he became distinguished professor of music at Lehman College and left his position at Manhattan School of Music in 1986.